The Evolutionary Premise

 By eliminating refined carbohydrates and sugars, the Paleo diet may help stabilize blood sugar levels.
 This can be particularly useful for people with type 2 diabetes or insulin resistance.

 A 2015 study in the European Journal of Clinical Nutrition found that a Paleo diet improved glucose tolerance more effectively than a diet based on standard nutritional recommendations.
-The diet’s focus on low-glycemic foods helps prevent rapid spikes in blood sugar, which can lead to improved insulin sensitivity over time.
+The diet’s focus on low-glycemic foods and Paleo-friendly carbs helps prevent rapid spikes in blood sugar, leading to better long-term metabolic control.

 3. Reduced Inflammation